 Growth Investing

-When a stock displays strong earnings and investors project healthy future appreciation prospects, that stock is considered a growth equity.
-Growth investing relies on the traditional notion of purchasing a stock or group of stocks that will grow well in the future by displaying consistent and solid fundamentals like earnings-per-share.
+When a stock displays strong earnings and investors project healthy future appreciation prospects, it is considered a growth equity.
+Growth investing relies on the traditional notion of purchasing a stock or group of stocks that will grow well in the future by displaying consistent and solid fundamentals, such as earnings per share.

 Value Investing

 Alternatively, value investing looks for stocks that appear to be undervalued by the markets with respect to their fundamentals.
-Think of value stocks as being on sale for a certain amount of time and can be purchased at bargain prices that will benefit your portfolio once prices start catching up with fundamentals.
+Value stocks are on sale for a certain amount of time and can be purchased at bargain prices.
+Once prices start catching up with fundamentals, they will benefit your portfolio.

 While certain stocks can be defined as either growth or value for extended periods, no single position will ever be permanently categorized as either.
 In other words, while a particular stock might be considered value today, it could very likely be a growth stock just a few years down the road.